Gromarant/gromarantPage/README.md

 ---

 # Portfolio
-Welcome to <a href="https://www.linkedin.com/in/mariangelicarodriguezperez/" target="_blank">Mariangelica Rodriguez's</a> professional portfolio, showcasing a selection of her diverse projects.
+Welcome to my professional portfolio!
+I am <a href="https://www.linkedin.com/in/mariangelicarodriguezperez/" target="_blank">Mariangelica Rodriguez</a>, here you can see some of my projects.
 Dive into websites, prototypes, mockups, and repositories.

-Explore Mariangelica's work by following the links provided.
+Explore my work in the following links.

 <br>